 Sony gave the world its answer with the Innovative Xperia Z. Although with a few shortcomings, the device bought a fresh life to the portfolio of SONY.
-Now, just after 8 months, Sony has made its Z better with the Z1.
+Now just after 8 months down the line.
+Sony made its Z better with the Z1.
 The Sony Xperia Z1 is one of the most exciting smartphones of 2013.
 To stand out in the crowd of the Top notch flagships iPhone 5S, LG G2 and the Galaxy Note 3.
-Sony had to push its boundaries of innovation further for this device.
+Sony had to push its boundaries of innovation further for this device to truly stand out.
 The Z1 like the Z has a strikingly attractive and distinguishable design is water-resistant, dust proof and shatter resistant.
 The changes might be subtle on the exterior but the Z1 is a giant leap in terms of features, functionality and specifications.We dug into the phone for 2 weeks, and here is our experience with the Beast from Sony.

 Design & Build Quality